leejoramo/UUCGV/UUCGV ByLaws.md

 1. The inherent worth and dignity of every person;
 2. Justice, equity and compassion in human relations;
-3rd Principle: Acceptance of one another and encouragement to spiritual growth in our congregations;
+3. Acceptance of one another and encouragement to spiritual growth in our congregations;
 4. A free and responsible search for truth and meaning;
 5. The right of conscience and the use of the democratic process within our congregations and in society at large;
 6. The goal of world community with peace, liberty, and justice for all;